 In other words, he took his failures and turned them into successes because his perspective was focused on achieving rather than failing.
 It’s quite clear he had a mindset and positive perspective that allowed him to celebrate those small steps and see them as achievements.

-Appreciation is Key
+Appreciation Is Key

-Lack of appreciation and gratefulness can lead us down the slippery slope of not being able to see the importance of our small successes.
-Celebrating the small stuff is us acknowledging that we are well on our way to achievement – in fact we are achieving all the time and it’s a myth that we are only successful once we’ve reached that elusive goal.
+Lack of appreciation and gratitude can lead us down the slippery slope of not being able to see the importance of our small wins.
+Celebrating the small stuff is us acknowledging that we are well on our way to achievement.
+In fact, we are achieving all the time, and it’s a myth that we are only successful once we’ve reached that elusive goal.

 Creating Successful Habits